cvt8/fista_sofast/README.md

 ## Contents

+`presentation.pdf`: a beamer presentation of our work

+`fisa_use_paper.py`: main code to reproduce the results of our paper

+`grad.py`: helper function for sampling (Wolff sampling), gradient and penalty computation

+`visualisation.py`: Graph plotting functions

-`presentation.pdf`: a beamer presentation of our work `fisa_use_paper.py`: main code to reproduce the results of our paper `grad.py`: helper function for sampling (Wolff sampling), gradient and penalty computation `base_fista.py`: a bsaic implementation of the fista algorithm and others algorithm (we finally don't use this code) `logs`: logs when implementing our code `lauch_fista.sh`: shell script if you want to run our code n a computation cluster using slurm (to adapt with the cluster parameters)
+`base_fista.py`: a basic implementation of the fista algorithm and others algorithm (we finally don't use this code)

+`logs`: logs when implementing our code

+`lauch_fista.sh`: shell script if you want to run our code n a computation cluster using slurm (to adapt with the cluster parameters)

 ## Possible improvements